twelventi/twel-blog/2023-06-17-ai-audio-sites-that-let-you-preview-but-not-download-are-not-secure.markdown

 ## Remediations?

 I thought about a possible way to have this audio preview feature for AI audio sites like this that somehow can avoid users downloading the audio files, however I think most efforts would be in vain.
-A user still would have the ability to redirect the audio output to a virtual micrphone, digitally "record" the preview and walk away with the audio file.
+A user still would have the ability to redirect the audio output to a virtual microphone, digitally "record" the preview and walk away with the audio file.